wordpress-clients/hybrid/BUILD.md

 Download the SDK from <https://developer.android.com/sdk/installing/index.html?pkg=tools>.
 Android Studio is not required.

-Move the SDK to a place on yur file system and refer to it on the .bashrc or .bash_profile file.
+Move the SDK to a place on your file system and refer to it on the `.bashrc` or `.bash_profile` file.

 ```
 export ANDROID_HOME=~/Library/Android/sdk